palakdevgan/mern-book-search-engine/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
+Go to root folder of your project:

-Installation:
+Installation for both Server and Client side dependencies:

 `npm install`

-To Start Server:
+To Start both Server and Client side servers:

-`npm start`
+`npm run develop`

 To Visit App:

 `localhost:3000`